 - Sew together, leaving a gap large enough for you to reverse the bandana.

 For a bandana like this, I prefer to leave my gap somewhere on the top edge.
 I usually roll the top edges a little (whether sewn or not) to gather an easy edge for tying as well as make the perfect fit.
 This means that the top edge isn’t readily visible in the finished bandana.
-If (like me) you hate hand stitching closures, this ensures that the visible areas of your finished bandana are nicely neat and will help hide any boo-boos you might make when hand-sewing.
-Ditto if there are any slight misalignments if you are folding and top stitching instead of sewing closed.
+The visible areas of your finished bandana are all nicely neat.
+A top closure will help hide any boo-boos if hand-sewing.
+Ditto if there are any slight misalignments if you are folding and top stitching instead of just sewing closed.

-- Trim excess fabric from the seam allowances on the inside corners of your bandana to help things reverse neatly without bunching.
+- Trim excess fabric from the seam allowances on the inside corners to help things reverse neatly and pointed without bunching.

 - Reverse the bandana to pattern-side out.